SamEureka/nixdots/README.md

 sudo nixos-rebuild switch --flake .#yourComputer
 ```

 And that's all!
-If you have any problem, feel free to make an issue in the github repo. (https://github.com/Redyf/nixdots/issues).

 ## Conclusion

-And so that was my setup for NixOS.
-The code is licensed under the MIT license, so you can use or distribute the code however you like.
-If you have any questions, contact me on Discord: `Redyf#1337`.
+This code is licensed under the MIT license, so you can use or distribute the code however you like.